 How do I use it as a professional translator?

 I set up a specific project for each of the different activities I do in my day.
-These include translating and copywriting, working with trainees on my Advanced Spanish-to-English Translation Course, admin, blogging, accounts, quoting, marketing and training.
+These include translating and copywriting, working with trainees on our Spanish-to-English translation courses, admin, blogging, accounts, quoting, marketing and training.
 I’ve also created a project for breaks, to track how much downtime I have during my working day.

 I classify these projects as “income generating” and “non-income generating”.
 Then, during my day, I continuously run the app, switching projects every time I switch activities.Read this article about how to track your time to help you identify how much to charge and make sure you’re being profitable. #freelancers #translators Click To Tweet